Session List

 Data Science

-Authoring Collaborative Research Projects in Quarto
+Authoring Collaborative Research Projects In Quarto

 Learn how to develop reproducible and sharable workflows using Quarto and Git.
 We will take you through how to host collaborative research projects as a formatted (and cool looking) HTML on GitHub.
 With some easy-to-learn version control and markdown syntax, research outputs can be shared as a live link that is consitent with your latest analyses.
 One benefit of Quarto is flexibility, accepting multiple programming languages (e.g. R, Python, Julia...) and output formats (e.g. docx, pdf, html...).